PaulKitonyi/PaulKitonyi/README.md

 A Full-Stack Software Engineer - (MERN Stack) and also a USSD Dev

 - 🔭 I’m currently working on ReactJS for backoffice web applications (Reporting) and USSD loan applications development.
-- 🌱 I’m currently learning GraphQl
+- 🌱 I’m currently learning React-Native!!